How to Get a CHP Accident Report

-If you send a check make it out to California Highway Patrol.
+- Method of Payment: If you send a check for a CHP 190 request, make it out to the California Highway Patrol.

-The California Highway Patrol (CHP) offices in Sacramento are located at:
+The addresses and contact numbers to California Highway Patrol area offices in Sacramento are listed below:

 5109 Tyler Street